mcncl/gotyper/README.md

 ```
   -i, --input=STRING     Path to input JSON file.
 If not specified, reads from stdin.
+  -u, --url=STRING       URL to fetch JSON from.
+Supports http and https.
   -o, --output=STRING    Path to output Go file.
 If not specified, writes to stdout.
   -p, --package=STRING   Package name for generated code. (default: main)
   -r, --root-name=STRING Name for the root struct. (default: RootType)